Sterling firm at seven-year high against weakening euro

 Traders will soon shift their focus to next week's UK labour data and minutes from the Bank of England's latest meeting.

 "While we expect these two to be marginal positives, a bounce in sterling more broadly has to wait for euro to bottom out," Citi said in a morning note.
-(Editing by Toby Chopra)
+(Editing by Larry King)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv